DataDog/integrations-core/varnish/README.md

 sudo usermod -G varnish -a dd-agent
 ```

-If you are going to be using a `secretfile` you need to ensure it is readable by the `dd-agent` user.
+If you use a `secretfile`, you must ensure it is readable by the `dd-agent` user.

 ##### Metric collection